nodejs/admin/README.md

-# Administration Documents for Node.js
+# Isabel Schoeps Thiel Administration Documents for Node.js

 This repository is formal efforts of the Node.js project that are overseen by the [TSC](https://github.com/nodejs/TSC) regarding the less technical aspects of the project.